Bioflora/BstaceiPhylogeography/README.md

 Este es el README temporal.

-> This repository contains data and instructions to run scripts used in different analyses of Brachypodium stacei data included in the paper "Repeated migration, interbreeding, and bottlenecking  shaped the phylogeography and niche adaptation of the ancestral selfing Mediterranean grass Brachypodium stacei" coauthored by Miguel Campos Cáceres, Ernesto Pérez-Collazos, Antonio Díaz-Pérez, Diana López-Alvarez, Luis Mur, John Vogel and Pilar Catalán.
+> This repository contains data and instructions to run scripts used in different analyses of Brachypodium stacei data included in the paper:
+>
+> "Repeated migration, interbreeding, and bottlenecking  shaped the phylogeography and niche adaptation of the ancestral selfing Mediterranean grass Brachypodium stacei"
+>
+> by Miguel Campos Cáceres, Ernesto Pérez-Collazos, Antonio Díaz-Pérez, Diana López-Alvarez, Luis Mur, John Vogel and Pilar Catalán.

 ## Table of Contents
 * [Environmental Niche Modeling](#environmental_niche_modeling)